bagder/uncurled/start/contributing.md

 Be patient when waiting for reviews and feedback on your work.
-The maintainers of the projects are often volunteers and working on this in their spare time and through coffe breaks.
+The maintainers of the projects are often volunteers and working on this in their spare time and through coffee breaks.
 Allow them ample time before you send reminders.
-Maybe the maintainer is on vaction or takes care of a family emergency.
+Maybe the maintainer is on vacation or takes care of a family emergency.

 ## Dive